 Field Description 31-5 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.
-MASK MASK The value of the ignore mask, 0-31 bits, is applied to address range matching.
-MASK = 0 is used to include all bits of the address in the comparison, except if MASK = 0 and the comparator is configured to watch instruction fetch addresses, address bit [0] is ignored by the hardware since all fetches must be at least halfword aligned.
-For MASK != 0 and regardless of watch type, address bits [x-1:0] are ignored in the address comparison.
+MASK The value of the ignore mask, 0-31 bits, is applied to address range matching.
+MASK = 0 is used include all bits of the address in the comparison, except if MASK = 0 and the comparator is configurated instruction fetch addresses, address bit [0] is ignored by the hardware since all fetches muleast halfword aligned.
+For MASK != 0 and regardless of watch type, address bits [x-1:0] are ignored address comparison.
 Using a mask means the comparator matches on a range of addresses, defined by the unmasked most significant bits of the address, bits [31:x].
 The maximum MASK value is 24, producing a 16 Mbyte mask.
 An attempted write of a MASK value > 24 is limited by the MTBDWT hardware to 24.